teds-tech-talks/n8n-community-leaderboard/about.md

 ---
 layout: content
-title: About the n8n Creators Leaderboard
+title: About n8narena
 permalink: /about/
 ---

-Welcome to the n8n Creators Leaderboard, a community-led initiative showcasing the top creators and their workflow templates.
+Welcome to n8narena, a community-led initiative showcasing the top creators and their workflow templates.

 ## Our Purpose